containers/podman/docs/source/markdown/podman-secret-exists.1.md

 **podman secret exists** *secret*

 ## DESCRIPTION
 **podman secret exists** checks if a secret exists.
-Podman will return an exit code of `0` when the secret is found.
-A `1` will be returned otherwise.
+Podman returns an exit code of `0` when the secret is found.
+A `1` is returned otherwise.
 An exit code of `125` indicates there was another issue.